free-syllabus/aml/lectures/02-Linear_regression.md

     * make a new evaluation on the test set with new models, are they better? (if not significantly better - discuss why)
     * [optional] fun task if enough time: choose one person that knows well a flat in Brno, send him to a different group and try to estimate the price of the flat

+4. Predict demography of given countries (Italy, China, Egypt, Czech Republic)
+  * Task is to predict ratio of population for given age range (-18 and 60+)
+  * Use the publicly available data from webs
+  * Predict for years 2050 and 2100
+  * [teacher] Be aware that ratio is relative number and sum of them should be 100%
-4. [optional] discuss deployment, monitoring
+5. [optional] discuss deployment, monitoring
-5. [optional] space to find a team for the project
+6. [optional] space to find a team for the project

 @todo give them colorful papers: in progress, need help, done